 It's important that your accounts are accurate and up to date so you can draw up 'true and fair' annual accounts.
-Your accounts should be backed up with full and detailed records of all business income and expenditure, such as receipts, invoices and purchase orders, payments in and out, etc. See the page on records required for producing a profit and loss account or completing a tax return in our guide on how to set up a simple profit and loss account for your business.
+Your accounts should be backed up with full and detailed records of all business income and expenditure, such as receipts, invoices and purchase orders, payments in and out, etc.

 Why you should keep records and documents